Dogfight: Vietnam War

 As part of the North Vietnamese triad system of defense, surface-to-air missiles (SAMs) had become an ever-increasing threat.
 U.S Air Force Brigadier General Robin Olds describes a typical encounter with surface-to-air missiles, which during a period of time in Vietnam was referred to as either a "MiG day" or a "Sam day", this was a Sam day.

 Here come the SAMs.
 The trick is seeing the launch.
 You can see the steam.
 It goes straight up, turns more level, then the booster drops off.
 If it maintains a relatively stable position, it's coming right for you and you're in trouble.
 You're eager to make a move but can't.
 If you dodge too fast it will turn and catch you; if you wait too late it will explode near enough to get you.
 What you do at the right moment is poke your nose down, go down as hard as you can, pull maybe three negative Gs at 550 knots and once it follows you down, you go up as hard as you can.
 It can't follow that and goes under.

 This passage from a USAF booklet explained a MiG day:

-"If you know a MiG-21 is in your area or you lose sight of one and want to find it again: Roll out wings level for 15 seconds, then look in your 6 o'clock about 1.5 miles.
+If you know a MiG-21 is in your area or you lose sight of one and want to find it again: Roll out wings level for 15 seconds, then look in your 6 o'clock about 1.5 miles.
 It will be there.
 Probably you'll see Mach 2 Atoll (air-to-air missile) smoke trail first before you see the MiG.
 But remember that's where the MiG-21 is!
-Just ask one of the 20 aircrews shot down during Linebacker that never knew they were under attack."
+Just ask one of the 20 aircrews shot down during Linebacker that never knew they were under attack.

-Arab–Israeli conflicts
+Arab–Israeli Wars

-The Arab–Israeli conflicts were a series of wars between the country of Israel and its surrounding Arab neighbors.
-Those that involved dogfighting occurred between 1948 and 1985.
-The wars escalated on May 14, 1948, the day Israel declared its sovereignty from Britain.
-The War of Independence was followed by the Suez-Sinai War in 1956, the Six-Day War in 1967, the War of Attrition, the Yom Kippur War in 1973, and the First Lebanon War in 1982.
+Dogfighting occurred in every war between Israel and her Arab neighbors between 1948 and 1985, including the 1948 Palestine war, the Sinai War in 1956, the Six-Day War in 1967, the War of Attrition, the Yom Kippur War in 1973, and the 1982 Lebanon War.